STUDIO OD DIST CLASSIC

 DS112 57 1973 |

-The Friedman Dirty Shirley 1x12 open back with G12-50GL.
-Detailed top end with airy bass and mid response.
-Perfect for clean tones or bluesier sounds.
-Captured with SM57 and Soyuz 1973 into API preamps. |
+Friedman Dirty Shirley 1x12 open-back with a G12-50GL.
+Detailed top end with a more open bass and mid response.
+A good choice for clean tones or a bluesier feel.
+Captured with SM57 and Soyuz 1973 through API preamps. |

 STUDIO CLEAN EDGE OD CLASSIC |